Foreign Legion in the Balkans: 1915-1919

 Foreign Legion Company in Southeastern Europe

-Foreign Legion Company in October 1917
+Foreign Legion Company, 1er RMA in October 1917

 • Commander: Captain Conte